jjmaldonis/projects/README.md

 https://github.com/paul-voyles/motifextraction

 The motif extraction package identifies the structure of disordered atomic systems using complex machine learning clustering algorithms.
 I developed this code over the course of my PhD work.
+Paul Voyles is my thesis advisor, so this work is on his account for the sake of longevity.

 ### StructOpt v2

 https://github.com/uw-cmg/StructOpt/tree/master/v2-experiments-and-energy

 StructOpt is a Structure Optimization suite designed for materials with complicated structure.
-I developed it over the course of my PhD work.
-StructOpt uses genetic algorithms to efficient sample the massive domain space of atomic systems.
+It uses genetic algorithms to efficient sample the massive domain space of atomic systems.
+StructOpt was developed in collaboration with other researchers and myself as the main architect during my PhD.

 ### FEMSIM/HRMC

 https://github.com/paul-voyles/femsim-hrmc

 Hybrid Reverse Monte Carlo (HRMC) is a Monte Carlo structure simulation package.
-It uses fluctuation electron microscopy (FEM) data and energetic potentials to constraint the structure of a material, thereby generating atomic structures that are consistent with experimental FEM data and that have realistic bond lengths and geometries.
+It uses fluctuation electron microscopy (FEM) data and energetic potentials to constrain the structure of a material, thereby generating atomic structures that are consistent with experimental FEM data and that have realistic bond lengths and geometries.
+I contributed to significantly this package during my PhD.
+Paul Voyles is my thesis advisor, so this work is on his account for the sake of longevity.